crewagreementworkshop/exploring_crew_agreements/index.md

   height: '500px'
 ---

-# Unsettling Orthodoxies in Merchant Seafaring Hsitory (Post 1750)
+# Unsettling Orthodoxies in Merchant Seafaring History (Post 1750)

 **An Invitation to graduate and post-doctoral students, and early career faculty to participate in an online real-time discussion series hosted by Memorial University of Newfoundland, Canada.**